epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/_index.md

 ```

-We will use the SeSAMe method to estimate the detection p-values (specified by the DetectionPvalMethod in the ExploratoryDataAnalysis).
-The detectionMask function masks the beta-values based on a specified detection p-value (for this analysis, using the cut-off of 0.05; specified by DetectionPvalCutoff in the detectionMask function) and a matrix that indicates other poor intensity values, which is output by the ExploratoryDataAnalysis function.
-Other poor intensity values that are masked include those having less than three beads per probe (specified by minNbeads=3 in the ExploratoryDataAnalysis function) and intensity values of zero (FilterZeroIntensities is TRUE in the ExploratoryDataAnalysis).
-The detectionMask function outputs a beta-value matrix after masking (with NA) of all of these indicators of poor intensity values.
-See ?detectionMask for more details.
+We will use the SeSAMe method to estimate the detection p-values (specified by the `DetectionPvalMethod` in the `ExploratoryDataAnalysis`).
+The detectionMask function masks the beta-values based on a specified detection p-value (for this analysis, using the cut-off of 0.05; specified by `DetectionPvalCutoff=0.05` in the `detectionMask` function) and a matrix that indicates other poor intensity values, which is output by the `ExploratoryDataAnalysis` function.
+Other poor intensity values that are masked include those having less than three beads per probe (specified by `minNbeads=3` in the `ExploratoryDataAnalysis` function) and intensity values of zero (`FilterZeroIntensities` is `TRUE` in the `ExploratoryDataAnalysis`).
+The `detectionMask` function outputs a beta-value matrix after masking (with `NA`) of all of these indicators of poor intensity values.
+See `?detectionMask` for more details.

 ```r
 betasabovedetection<-detectionMask(processedBetas=processedOut$processedBetas,